ldecicco-USGS/owi-blog/content/fileOptions.md

 </table>
 Timing in seconds.

-For the same reason as `fread`, I didn’t try compressing the `feather` format.
+For the same reason as `fread`, I didn't try compressing the `feather` format.
 Both `data.table` and `feather` have open GitHub issues to support compression in the future.
 It may be worth updating this script once those features are added.

 fst No Compression
 ------------------